 At just 26,600 acres, Pinnacles is California’s newest and smallest National Park.
 Just two hours from the Bay Area and one hour east of Monterey, this fascinating park centers around a cluster of red rocks that mark the remnants of a 23,000,000-year-old volcano that once stood 8,000 feet high.

 With only 30 miles of trails within the park, hiking options are limited in quantity but not in quality.
 We didn’t know what to expect when we arrived and were wowed by the park’s beauty and variety.
-Though we started with one day for exploring, we knew that it wouldn’t be our last.
+Though we started with one day of exploring, we knew that it wouldn’t be our last.

 While hiking is the top reason people visit Pinnacles National Park, rock climbing is another popular activity and you’re likely to encounter views of climbers at every level.
 For those spending the night, families also enjoy ranger-led programs in the evening at the park campground.